J. Cecil Maby

-Maby with physicist T. Bedford Franklin wrote the book The Physics of the Dowsing Rod (1939).
+With physicist T. Bedford Franklin, Maby wrote the book The Physics of the Dowsing Rod (1939).
 They postulated that dowsing occurred due to some form of radiation.
 A review in Nature noted that there is "no direct evidence for such waves and the author's discussion of their polarization cannot be justified on our present physical knowledge."
 Psychologist Donovan Rawcliffe wrote that claims in the book have no scientific validity.
+However, a review of the book in Scientific American (Feb.1941) was somewhat more positive, stating that, “The whole subject is treated at great length and entirely in terms of modern physical science.”

 Maby was a Fellow of the Royal Astronomical Society.
 He was a member of the British Society of Dowsers and Society for Psychical Research.